Solution Movement: Local Elections

 After the 2024 Local Elections the party's mayoral candidates won in three settlements: Peter Mayer in Mátraballa (51%), Dr. Dienes Csilla Biróné in Szamossályi (sole candidate, 100%) and Zoltán Mali in Drávapiski (68%), in the case of the later one all seats of the four-member local council was won by MEMO.
-It is important to note that according to the data of the Hungarian Central Statistical Office none of the three settlements had a population of more than 1000.
+According to the data of the Hungarian Central Statistical Office none of the three settlements had a population of more than 1000.
 Drávapiski had only 99 registered residents at the time of the election.

 Aftermath

 The founder of the party did not expect a simple, but a qualitative, two-thirds victory in the parliamentary elections.
 Compared to this, MEMO's success in the national voting was finally achieved by obtaining 58,929 votes and a result of over 1 percent (1.04%).
 With this, Gattyán achieved that his party did not have to repay the money received for their campaign to the state.
 In addition until 2026, they became entitled to 50-60 million forints per year in party funding.